Philosophy (Ph.D.)

 PHIL 675 | Seminar: Contemporary European Philosophy. | 3 |

-and/or any other course at the 500, 600, or 700 level in the History of Philosophy recommended/accepted by the student's advisory committee.
-Depending on the topics covered, PHIL 607 Pro-Seminar 1. and PHIL 682 Pro-Seminar 3. may count toward the area requirements.
+and/or any other course at the 500 level or higher in the history of philosophy recommended/accepted by the student's advisory committee.

 Course | Title | Credits |